remiblancher/qpki/README.md

 | Audit logging | ✅ Production |
 | HSM via PKCS#11 | 🚧 Not implemented |

+## About

+Developed and maintained by **Rémi Blancher**, cryptography and PKI specialist with 20+ years of experience in cryptographic infrastructures and post-quantum migration.

+For questions, feedback, or professional inquiries:
+- Email: remi.blancher@proton.me
+- LinkedIn: linkedin.com/in/remiblancher

 ## License

 Apache License 2.0 - See [LICENSE](LICENSE) for details.